KonduitAI/dl4j-dev-tools/codegen/README.md

 ## Output
-Only available within an op context
+Only available within an op and mixin context

     Output(FLOATING_POINT, "b"){ /* Arg properties in arg context */ }